cscrivner/coltanscrivner.com/content/home/slider.md

 [[item]]
-  title = "Interdisciplinary conference on violence" content = "Chicago Policy Review covers our conference" align = "center"  # Choose `center`, `left`, or `right`.
+  title = "Interdisciplinary conference on violence" content = "Chicago Policy Review covers the Allure of Violence Conference" align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).